Skip To Content

 3. the nature of the allegations;

-4. the nature of any relationship between the witness and the member;
+4. the nature of any relationship between the witness and the registrant;

 5. whether the order would assist the witness’s security or protect them from intimidation or retaliation;